-The Bureau added interest and penalty to Petitioners' Idaho tax.
+The Bureau added interest and penalty to Petitioner's Idaho tax.
 The Tax Commission reviewed those additions and found them appropriate and in accordance with Idaho Code sections 63-3045 and 63-3046, respectively.
-Interest is computed to April 15, 2024.

-THEREFORE, the modified Notice of Deficiency Determination dated March 17, 2023, directed to is AFFIRMED as MODIFIED by this decision.
+THEREFORE, the modified Notice of Deficiency Determination dated March 17, 2023, directed to is AFFIRMED.

-IT IS ORDERED that Petitioners pay the following tax, penalty, and interest:
+IT IS ORDERED that Petitioner pay the following tax, penalty, and interest: